 Read more →

 In our work we explore the effect of general partial-post selection followed by optimal measurement on the undetected part of the state.
-Full details can be found in the ArXiv version of our work.
+Full details can be found in the ArXiv version and the published version.

 Read more →